 If you are already a Pearl Home, look out our Pearl Home Resource Card to remind you of the extra initiatives you can take around your house and yard, and where you can find more information to guide you through those actions.

-We reached our recent goal of 3,000 Pearl Homes – thanks to all of the Pearl Homes who made that possible.
+We now have more than 4,000 Pearl Homes in Virginia Beach – thanks to all of our Pearl Homes for making clean water a priority.
 Keep up the good work!

 To continue raising awareness of our Pearl Home program, we are starting a volunteer corps of Pearl Home Block Captains.
 Block Captains will encourage all of their neighbors to become Pearl Homes with them.
 As a Block Captain, you can tailor your efforts to your own neighborhood and go about inspiring your neighbors in any way you see fit (door to door, civic league discussion, Pearl Home block party, etc.).
 If you are interested in becoming a Pearl Home Block Captain, e-mail Helen@lrnow.org.

 Get together with your neighbors and become a Pearl Neighborhood!
 You and your neighbors can become a Pearl Neighborhood by completing the three items below: